 The Foundation accounts for derivative financial instruments in accordance with ASC 815, Derivatives and Hedging.
 The Foundation enters into derivative arrangements to manage a variety of market risks and to adjust asset class exposure.
 The Foundation recognizes all derivatives as either assets or liabilities measured at fair value.
 The Foundation has netted liability positions against the investment balance.
-For accounting purposes, the derivatives do not have hedge designation, and all gains and losses are reported in the net realized and unrealized gains on investments on the statements of activities.
+For accounting purposes, the derivatives do not have hedge designation, and all gains and losses are reported in net investment income on the statements of activities.